 - 3/4 cup low-sodium chicken or vegetable broth

 - 1 tablespoon sugar

 - 1/2 teaspoon black pepper, freshly ground

 - 1/4 cup heavy cream

 - 1/8 teaspoon nutmeg, freshly grated

 - 1 teaspoon nutmeg, freshly grated

-- In a large soup pot, melt the butter over medium-high heat.
+- In a Dutch oven, melt the butter over medium-high heat.
 Add the onions and celery and cook for 10 minutes, stirring occasionally.

 - Add the two cans of diced tomatoes, including the juice, then dump in the potato, chicken broth, and spices except the nutmeg.
 Stir well.

 - Bring to a boil, then simmer on medium low heat for 30 minutes with the lid on.
 Stir occasionally to prevent sticking on the bottom.